HaxeFlixel/flixel-docs/documentation/02_handbook/19-gamepads.html.md

         if (gamepad.analog.justMoved.LEFT_STICK_X)
         {
-            trace("The x axis of the left analogue stick of the Xbox 360 controller has been moved.");
+            trace("The x axis of the left analog stick of the Xbox 360 controller has been moved.");
         }
     }
 }